A brief history of the company…

 2015.
 Bakes & Lord Ltd suffers large financial loss in the first year under new ownership.
 On 11th December 2015 the decision is made to cease trading and all staff dismissed.
 Bakes & Lord Ltd enters administration.

 2016.
-The closure of Bakes & Lord Ltd dismays the Woodhead family and Neil Woodhead takes the decision to come out of retirement.
-A new printing firm named T&P Print Ltd is established by Neil Woodhead & David Crosswaite with the aim of filling the void left by the now closed Bakes & Lord Ltd. Neil Woodhead contacts redundant employees of Bakes & Lord Ltd to offer positions at the new firm, print machinery is purchased and production starts in January 2106.
+The closure of Bakes & Lord Ltd dismays the Woodhead family.
+Neil Woodhead takes the decision to come out of retirement.
+A new printing firm named T&P Print Ltd is established by Neil Woodhead & David Crosswaite with the aim of filling the void left by the now closed Bakes & Lord Ltd. Neil Woodhead contacts redundant employees of Bakes & Lord Ltd to offer positions at the new firm.
+The biggest obstacle is purchasing the print machinery from the finance company as the owners of Bakes & Lord had refinanced all the plant equipment.
+Following negotiations and a large injection of capital the machinery is purchased and production starts in January 2016.

 2017.
 After a successful first year of trading, T&P Print decide to invest in another Heidelberg Speedmaster 74 to compliment the existing printing presses.
 The additional Heidelberg Speedmaster 74 adds significant production capabilities, enabling greater output of printed materials and faster turnaround times.